-4. When the repository configuration file installation completes, modify the dependencies and tools repository definitions, ensuring that the repository definitions are enabled and providing the correct repository credentials.
+4. When the repository configuration file installation completes, modify the edb repository definition, ensuring that the repository is enabled and providing your EnterpriseDB credentials.
 The location of the file is:

+'''

 /etc/yum.repos.d/edb.repo

+'''

 5. The yum makecache command downloads the metadata for the currently enabled repositories; when the command completes, check the available packages to confirm that the list includes the latest PEM agent: